 A. The codes and standards referenced in this code shall be those that are listed in IFC Chapter 45 and such codes and standards shall be considered part of the requirements of this code to the prescribed extent of each such reference.
 Where differences occur between the provisions of this code and the referenced standards, the provisions of this code shall apply.
+(Ord.
+3802 § 1 (Exh.
+A), 2013)

 17.50.120 Uniform Plumbing Code Adopted.
-The 2015 Edition of the Uniform Plumbing Code (UPC), as adopted by the State Building Code Council in Chapters 51-56 and 51-57 WAC, as published by the International Association of Plumbing and Mechanical Officials (IAPMO), is adopted with Appendices A, "Recommended Rules for Sizing the Water Supply System"; B, "Explanatory Notes on Combination Waste and Vent System"; and I, "Installation Standards."
+The 2015 Edition of the Uniform Plumbing Code (UPC), as adopted and hereafter amended by the State Building Code Council in Chapters 51-56 and 51-57 WAC, as published by the International Association of Plumbing and Mechanical Officials (IAPMO), is adopted with Appendices A, "Recommended Rules for Sizing the Water Supply System"; B, "Explanatory Notes on Combination Waste and Vent System"; and I, "Installation Standards."
 Chapter 12, "Fuel Piping"; Chapter 15, "Firestop Protection"; and those requirements of the Uniform Plumbing Code relating to venting and combustion air of fuel fired appliances as found in Chapter 5 and those portions of the code addressing building sewers are not adopted.
+(Ord.
+3802 § 1 (Exh.
+A), 2013)

 17.50.130 Washington State Energy Code Adopted.
-The 2015 Washington State Energy Code, as adopted by the State Building Code Council in Chapter 51-11 WAC, is adopted.
+The 2015 Washington State Energy Code, as adopted and hereafter amended by the State Building Code Council in Chapter 51-11 WAC, is adopted.
+(Ord.
+3802 § 1 (Exh.
+A), 2013)

 17.50.140 Washington State Ventilation and Indoor Air Quality Code Adopted.
-The Washington State Ventilation and Indoor Air Quality Code, as adopted by the State Building Code Council in Chapter 51-13 WAC, is adopted.
+The Washington State Ventilation and Indoor Air Quality Code, as adopted and hereafter amended by the State Building Code Council in Chapter 51-13 WAC, is adopted.
+(Ord.
+3802 § 1 (Exh.
+A), 2013)